pulsar-edit/package-frontend/README.md

 The Pulsar Package Registry Frontend allows users to browse the available community packages from Pulsar from any device on the web by simply navigating to [`https://web.pulsar-edit.dev`](https://web.pulsar-edit.dev/).

-The aim of the frontend is to feel just as hackable as Pulsar does, all while promoting usage of Pulsar and it's features, while trying to put a more modern spin on how this information is displayed than the `atom.io/packages` page previously did.
+The aim of the frontend is to feel just as hackable as Pulsar does, all while promoting usage of Pulsar and its features, while trying to put a more modern spin on how this information is displayed than the `atom.io/packages` page previously did.

 ### Themes